Semantically Reflected Programs: SMOL: An Object-Oriented Language with Semantic Lifting

 We use blue bold keywords to highlight syntax relevant for semantic lifting, and black bold keywords for all other syntax highlighting.

 A program in \SMOL consists of a set of classes and a \smol{main} block with a statement.
 A class declaration $\mathsf{Class}$ defines fields and methods.
 Classes can extend other classes (using single inheritance).
 For simplicity, if a class extends another, then all fields and methods of the superclass are copied to the subclass.
 Inherited fields are placed before newly declared fields.
-Types are basic types, class names, or lists.
-To avoid the complexity of generic types, only lists are parametric (and for simplicity restricted to class names).
+Types are basic types, class names, or lists of class names.
+Thus, to avoid unnecessary complexity, we do not include generic types and restrict parametric types to lists of class names only.

 Statements \smol{s} and expressions \smol{e} are standard, including a \smol{null} reference and the self reference \smol{this}.
 Right-hand sides \textsf{RHS} extend expressions with imperative constructs with side effect.
 These include object creation and method calls.
 For simplicity, these can only occur in assignments.
 Consequently, nested object creation and method calls inside expressions need to be encoded.
 Method calls can additionally occur as standalone statements (in which case the return value from the method call is ignored).
 Moreover, fields \smol{f} in \SMOL are publicly accessible, and field access is always prefixed by the target object (e.g., \smol{this.f}).